levitsky/biolccc/doc/sphinx/source/advanced.rst

 .. plot:: examples/dV_accuracy.py

-As you can see, for most peptides dV = flow rate / 100 is enough for an accurate result.
+As you can see, for most peptides dV = flow rate / 20 is enough for the most accurate result.
+However, for those who use non-standard gradients with sharp or short steps, we recommend to find the required dV using the code from this example.

+Also, starting from the version 1.2.0 a new integration routine is used.
+In the previous version of the calculateRT, the expression under the integral was summed until it was greater than 1.0.
+The obtained value of retention volume was therefore a multiple of dV and the RT was a multiple of dV / flow rate.
+Now the integral is taken until the sum equals 1.0 precisely, i.e. the last dV increment can be taken partially.
+It significantly increases the accuracy of prediction for big values of dV.
+If you need for some reason to emulate the old behaviour of calculateRT, set the backwardCompatibility argument to true.

 Using the fast RT calculation algorithm
 =======================================

 The standard RT calculating procedure recalculates the coefficient of distribution at each step of integration.
-However, there is no need to invoke these computationally-intensive formulas for each value of second solvent concentration.
+There is no need to invoke these computationally-intensive formulas for each value of second solvent concentration.
 The value of Kd can be calculated only in several points distributed uniformly all over the concentration range, and than the whole